 A bit of genuine nature

-Finnoviken is a valuable and notable nature site, the likes of which are not found elsewhere in Finland.
-The area’s nature trails and bird-watching towers are popular recreational sites for all nature-lovers.
+Finnoviken is a valuable and unique natural area in Finland.
+Its nature trails and bird-watching towers are popular recreational sites for all nature-lovers.

 |The nature trails and bird-watching towers around Finnoviken attract both children and adults.

 The Finnoviken wetland consists of a water basin and the surrounding flood meadow.
 The water basin was separated from the sea bay long ago through the building of an embankment.
-Nowadays the shallow basin has reeds growing in it and open water surfaces, making it an ideal bird wetland.
-The Finnoviken wetland is bordered by urban forests and there are two rivers flowing through the area: Finnobäcken and Djupsundsbäcken.
+Nowadays, the shallow basin has reeds growing in it and open water surfaces, making it an ideal wetland for birds.
+The Finnoviken wetland is bordered by urban forests, and there are two streams flowing through the area: Finnobäcken and Djupsundsbäcken.
 The nutrient-rich soil and natural environment offer ideal conditions for plant life, various insects and birds.

 |There are two streams in the Finnoviken area.